 Welcome to the Open Action Research Self Paced Tutorials!

-This resource from the Center of Collaborative Action Research is designed to support the learning or teachers of action research.
-The first draft of this set of 12 tutorials was completed in 2015 on Wikispaces.
-Wikispaces closed their screens July 2018.
-The tutorials have been edited, updated and recreated here, the videos are still being edited with new videos to be ready by end of 2018.
-Please feel free to use the videos, the activities, the resources or templates to support your teaching or learning of action research.
+This resource from the Center of Collaborative Action Research is designed to support the learning or teaching of action research.
+Please feel free to use the videos, the activities, the resources, or templates to support your teaching or learning of action research.
 The goal is to create a self-paced resource that can be used to refresh or develop one's understanding of action research.
 The video explains my purpose in creating the site.
-I continue to revise the tutorials and am currently supporting a team of 20 action researchers from iearn some new to action research and others who have been working since this tape was made.
-Their knowledge is shared on iearnactionresearch.org .
+I have tried to credit the thinking of others but since these activities have evolved from years of teaching and reading, I fear I might not always be able to remember the source of ideas.
+I place them here is a public space for communal use.
+II continue to revise the tutorials and I share the work of those who use the tutorials on the Center for Collaborative Action Research and on iearnactionresearch.org .
 You can write to me directly at email@example.com

 Set of Tutorials

 I: Overview of Action Research - Resources for this tutorial has a list of action research networks to join and resources to explore.